DinoChiesa/Apigee-Java-Xsd-Validation/README.md

      <Property name='source'>request</Property>
   </Properties>
   <ClassName>com.google.apigee.edgecallouts.xsdvalidation.XsdValidatorCallout</ClassName>
-  <ResourceURL>java://edge-custom-xsd-validation-1.0.7.jar</ResourceURL>
+  <ResourceURL>java://edge-custom-xsd-validation-1.0.8.jar</ResourceURL>
 </JavaCallout>
 ```

 The order in which these are specified is important.
-If A imports B, then you must  specify B before A in the comma-separated list.
+If A imports B, then you MUST specify B before A in the comma-separated list.

 The source property specifies where to find the XML to be validated.
 This must be a variable name.
 Do not use curly-braces.
 If this variable resolves to a Message type (such as request or response,